 A standard 1.0 value unit is delivered over at least 55 hours.
-To be awarded a course, students must complete at least the minimum units over the whole minor, major, major/minor, or double major course.
+To be awarded a course, students must complete at least the minimum units over the whole minor.

 Course Number of standard units to meet course requirements Minor Minimum of 2 units